Start with your type on a new layer.

 Invert selection again.
 Ctrl/Cmd+Shift+I

-Using the eraser again, erase the junk and you should get something like
+Using the eraser again, erase the junk and you should get something like this.

 Of course, if you take more time than I did, your results will be much cleaner!

 I very quickly (took about 20 seconds) added some shadows with the airbrush tool, just to show you how it will look.
 Tip: To add shadows with the airbrush tool, click, hold down the shift key, and click again to draw a straight line.

 Have fun with this and stay away from Kryptonite!
 Up, Up and away!